 Creating a Powerful Brand Story (Guide)

-The power of storytelling
+The power of telling your story

 FOG uses the personal values found in his family’s legacy and his interests to connect their audience to a deeper meaning behind the collections they produce.
 For example, their fifth collection launched with a visual storytelling experience.
 The short film tugs at our heartstrings as it captures the essence of family with its reminiscent shoot, using shots of a young boy and his father, Lorenzo’s grandmother’s furniture, and old family photographs.

 When a customer buys a pair of their military sneakers, they are buying a part of their story which allows them to feel like they are actively participating in the brand if not truly embodying the brand themselves.

 While personal stories and interests work best for b2c or consumer-driven businesses, you can see how everything is weaved together to create a strong tie to the brand.

 Fear of God showed us the importance of: